ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 the password.
 Even so, such schemes should only ever be used by trusted clients due to the ease of abusing them.

-## One Client with Multiple Authorization Servers
+## Mixing Up Authorization Servers

 If a client instance is able to work with multiple AS's simultaneously, it is more possible for an attacker to add a compromised AS to the client instance's configuration and cause the